 Press the tilde key ( ~ ) on the keyboard while the media browser is selected to view this project pane in fullscreen view.
 This, in conjuction with zooming on thumbnail view, offers an easy way to scrub through your videos and preview your clips.

-To import a file, you can right click on a file and select import from the drop-down menu.
+Or you can right click on a file and select import from the drop-down menu.

 Importing Video Files Shot on a Camera